karmab/kcli/README.md

 ## TODO

+- allows containers to be launched within plan
+- also deletes networks within plans when no machine uses them
 - remove all the print for the kvirt module and only return data
 - change the try, except blocks for object checks with parsing of the list methods that libvirt provides for most object
 - add basic validation of ips, netmasks, macs,...  within plan file